gatemezing/awesome-semantics-on-rails/readme.md

 ## Contribute

 Contributions welcome!
 Read the [contribution guidelines](contributing.md) first.
-Some of the content were copied from other awesome lists:
+Some of the content were copied from other awesome lists

 ## License